-Parental Consent Forms for Hotel Check-In: Why They Don't Work
+Parental Consent Forms at Hotel Check-In: Why They Fail

 Kevin Wang

 Parental consent forms are not honored by major U.S. hotel chains.
 The reservation, ID, and credit card all have to match the person checking in.
-Here are the only two workarounds that actually work — and why one of them stops the problem entirely.
+The two workarounds that do work are simple, and one of them stops the problem entirely by routing the booking through a verified 18+ property instead.

 Quick answer: no. A signed letter from your parents is not a thing at hotel check-in.
-Hilton, Marriott, Hyatt, IHG, Wyndham, Choice, Best Western — none of them have a process for accepting one.
-There's no slot for it in their workflow.
-The clerk won't even know what to do with it.
+Hilton, Marriott, Hyatt, IHG, Wyndham, Choice, Best Western.
+None of them have a process for accepting one.
+There is no slot for it in their workflow.
+The clerk will not even know what to do with it.

-The way a hotel check-in actually works is simple and rigid.
+A hotel check-in is simple and rigid.
 The reservation has to be in the name of the person staying.
 The credit or debit card on file has to be in that same name.
 The photo ID has to match both.
 Same person, three documents, one room.
-A consent form from a parent doesn't fit anywhere in that loop.
+A consent form from a parent does not fit anywhere in that loop.

-It catches people off guard because consent forms work other places.
+The confusion makes sense, because consent forms work elsewhere.
 Airlines have unaccompanied minor forms.
 Schools have permission slips.
-The hotel isn't operating under that model — it's renting you a private room and signing a contract with whoever sleeps in it.
-A note from mom doesn't change the contract.
+The hotel is not operating under that model.
+It is renting you a private room and signing a contract with whoever sleeps in it.
+A note from mom does not change the contract.

 Why people search for this in the first place

-There are basically three real situations that send people looking for a consent form.
+Three real situations send people looking for a consent form.

-School groups and teams work differently — the chaperone books a group block under their own name, signs for all the rooms, and the minors check in under that adult's reservation.
+School groups and teams work differently.
+The chaperone books a group block under their own name, signs for all the rooms, and the minors check in under that adult's reservation.
 The chaperone being there in person is the consent.
-There's no paperwork shortcut.
+There is no paperwork shortcut.

-For the parent-paying scenario, some chains accept a third-party credit card authorization form — but that form only covers the card.
+For the parent-paying scenario, some chains accept a third-party credit card authorization form.
+That form only covers the card.
 The reservation and ID still have to match the person walking up to the desk, and that person still has to meet the property's minimum check-in age.
-Mom's signature doesn't help an 18-year-old at a 21+ Marriott.
+Mom's signature does not help an 18-year-old at a 21+ Marriott.

 The two things that actually work